chipsalliance/firrtl-spec/spec.md

 A FIRRTL compiler is allowed to change a literal identifier to a legal identifier in the target language (e.g., Verilog) if the literal identifier is not directly representable in the target language.

 Comments begin with a semicolon and extend until the end of the line.
-Commas are treated as whitespace, and may be used by the user for clarity if desired.

 In FIRRTL, indentation is significant.
 Indentation must consist of spaces only---tabs are illegal characters.